IanWorley/FizzBuzz/README.md

 # FizzBuzz
-Fizz buzz for python Made by your truly
+Fizz buzz for python Made by yours truly